conan/css-reload/README.md

     npx node-sass resources/sass -wo resources/public/css/compiled --importer node_modules/node-sass-import

+You'll need to change an SCSS file to trigger the first compilation.

 [shadow-cljs.edn](shadow-cljs.edn) contains `:watch-dir` set to `resoures/public`, but when CSS is compiled to `resources/public/css/compiled/css-reload.css` it isn't hot-reloaded.